-ELT 108 DC Fundamentals 3
+ELT 108 DC Fundamentals 5

-ELT 109 AC Fundamentals 3
+ELT 109 AC Fundamentals 5

-ELT 231 Introduction to Programmable Controllers 3
+ELT 231 Introduction to Programmable Controllers)

-ELT 232 Advanced Programmable Controllers 3
+ELT 232 Advanced Programmable Controllers)

-ILT 163 Digital Fundamentals 3
+ILT 163 Digital Fundamentals ,

-ILT 235 Principles of Robotic Systems 3
+ILT 235 Principles of Robotic Systems ,

-ILT 236 Principles of Robotic Programming 2
+ILT 236 Principles of Robotic Programming2)

-ADM 250 Introduction to Flexible Manufacturing Cells 4
+ADM 250 Introduction to Flexible Manufacturing Cells4 l·

-TOTAL 24
+TOTAL l·

-DESIGN DRAFTING TECHNOLOGY OPTION
+DESIGN DRAFTING TECHNOLOGY

-With Concentration in Mechanical or Architectural Drafting
+With Concentration in Engineering, Architectural Drafting or 3D Design & Production

-The Associate's Degree of Applied Technology with a Major in Design Drafting will prepare students to obtain a position in a high technology society.
-This degree will range from instruction of fundamentals principals, sketching, and critical thinking, to 2DCAD, 3D CAD, and advance problem solving skills.
-Students will enhance their abilities by concentrating on areas of Specialized CAD including BIM, 3D max and Solid Modeling, Commercial Architectural, 3D graphics and animation, and portfolio.
-Graduates would look forward to seeking qualified positions in related drafting fields such as detailers, CAD drafter, architectural drafter, structural drafters, engineering drawing checker, drafting department supervisor and, technical illustrator project managers or Architectural renderers.
-The applied technology (ADM) classes will enhance their skill set to obtain advance positions.
+The Associates Degree of Advanced Manufacturing with a Major in Design Drafting will prepare students to obtain an entry-level position in a high technology society.
+This degree offers foundational instructions that emphasize engineering, manufacturing, and architectural theories and concepts.
+Drafting concepts will be taught using industry standard practices such as: sketching and critical thinking, 2D, CAD, 3D Modeling, BIM and advanced problem solving skills.
+This drafting degree will intensify the students' learning by coupling theory instruction and demonstration and hands on application.
+Students will obtain the skills needed to be successful in planning and development and the skills to produce final construction documents.
+Students will enhance their abilities by learning the soft skills to obtain their position in the drafting career market.
+Graduates would look forward to seeking qualified positions in related drafting fields such as detailers, CAD drafter, architectural drafter, structural drafters, civil drafters, survey technician, electrical drafter, technical drafters, engineering drawing checker, drafting department supervisor and, technical illustrator project managers or Architectural renderers.
+The advanced manufacturing (ADM) classes will enhance their skill set to obtain advance positions.